Stop Amos Financial Phone Harassment!

 The only way a debt collector can garnish your wages is if they sue you to court and win a lawsuit against you and the court grants them permission to garnish your wages.
 Everything outside of this is just a threat and a violation of your rights under the FDCPA.

-According to their website, Amos Financial is an independent debt acquisition firm that purchases and services a diverse portfolio of debt from a various number of banking institutions.
-Amos Financial LLC has a catalogue of different consumer and commercial accounts, including but not limited to, credit cards, automobile loans, equipment loans, and mortgages.
+According to their website, Amos Financial is an independent debt acquisition firm that operates as an Illinois limited liability company, purchasing and servicing a diverse portfolio of debt from a number of banking institutions.
+Amos Financial LLC, as a limited liability company, has a catalog of different consumer and commercial accounts, including but not limited to, credit cards, automobile loans, equipment loans, and mortgages.

 Are you receiving any harassing phone calls from any of the following numbers?